Testing Monotonicity of Real-Valued Functions on DAGs: Introduction

-\paragraph{Lower bounds: from induced matchings to positive matchings.} The classical lower-bound approach for monotonicity testing on general posets, pioneered by Fischer et al.~[18], is built around \emph{Ruzsa--Szemer\'edi (RS) graphs}: one packs many large \emph{induced} matchings and uses them to generate hard YES/NO instances.
-The relevance of matchings is that violated pairs in a matching are vertex-disjoint, so repairing all of them requires changing at least one endpoint per pair, which directly yields a distance-from-monotonicity lower bound.
-For query lower bounds, matchings also localize evidence: a tester typically needs to query both endpoints of one matched pair to observe informative violations.
-Inducedness then plays a dual role there.
-It is what makes the violation pattern “clean” for \emph{Boolean}-valued functions (extra comparabilities among matching endpoints would immediately create additional violations), and at the same time it becomes the bottleneck: extremal graph theory severely limits how many linear-size induced matchings can coexist in a single graph, which is why RS-based templates stall far below the $\tilde{\Theta}(\sqrt{n})$ regime.
+\paragraph{From induced matchings to positive matchings.} The classical approach to proving lower bounds for monotonicity testing on general posets, pioneered by Fischer et al.~\cite{fischer2002monotonicity}, is built around \emph{Ruzsa--Szemer\'edi (RS) graphs}: one packs many large \emph{induced} matchings and uses a randomly selected matching to generate YES/NO instances that are difficult to distinguish.
+Matchings are natural because their edges are vertex-disjoint.
+If many edges in the matching are violated, then repairing the function requires changing at least one endpoint of each edge; at the same time, a tester typically needs to query both endpoints of a matched pair to see the correlation that distinguishes YES from NO.

+The inducedness requirement plays two opposing roles in the construction for Boolean-valued functions.
+On the one hand, it keeps the violation pattern clean, since extra edges among the endpoints of matching edges would immediately introduce additional Boolean violations.
+On the other hand, the strength of the RS framework is governed by how many large induced matchings can be packed into one graph: the hard distribution hides a uniformly selected matching among the $t$ choices.
+The construction of Fischer et al.~\cite{fischer2002monotonicity}, however, packs only $t=n^{\Theta(1/\log\log n)}$ induced matchings of linear size and consequently yields a lower bound of $n^{\Omega(1/\log\log n)}$ queries, still far below the birthday bound $\sqrt n$.

-Our first conceptual step is to identify the right analogue of induced matchings for \emph{real-valued} functions.
-On bipartite DAGs (all edges oriented left-to-right), the question “can a matching be realized as \emph{exactly} the set of violated edges?” has a precise answer: this holds if and only if the matching is \emph{positive} (\Cref{lem:pm_equiv}).
-Informally, ``positive'' means there is a vertex weight assignment $w$ such that $w(\ell)+w(r)>0$ exactly on matching edges and $w(\ell)+w(r)\le 0$ on all other edges.
-Equivalently, positivity excludes alternating cycles/closed walks on the matched vertices (\Cref{thm:positive_alt_walk}).
-This motivates our central combinatorial abstraction: \emph{positive-matching RS (PMRS) families}, obtained by relaxing RS from induced matchings to positive matchings (\Cref{def:pmrs}).
-This relaxation is tailored to the real-valued setting and bypasses the inducedness barrier that constrains the Fischer et al.~framework.
+Our first step is to identify the correct replacement for inducedness when the function range is $\mathbb R$.
+On a bipartite DAG, the question ``can a matching be realized as exactly the set of violating edges?'' has a precise answer: this is possible if and only if the matching is positive (\Cref{lem:pm_equiv}).
+Informally, a matching $M$ is positive if there is an assignment $w$ of weights to vertices such that